ujjwalshriv3/MedBrief-AI/README.md

 **Note**: Without a valid Groq API key, the AI summarization features will not work.

 ### Supabase Configuration
-The app is pre-configured with Supabase for authentication.
 Update credentials in `src/supabaseClient.js` if needed.

 ## 📱 Usage